uhasker/getting-things-done-in-next-js/src/chapter1/08-functional-thinking.md

 ```

 Ugh!
-I don't even want to look at that.
 For loops and if statements all over the place.
+So _non-functional_.
 Let's rest our eyes and consider the _functional_ approach:

 ```js
 const result = numbers.filter((number) => number % 2 === 0);
 ```

+The `filter` function also works in more complicated scenarios.
-Consider another example - we might want to select all tasks from the `tasks` array which have the status 'Todo'.
+For example we might want to select all tasks from the `tasks` array which have the status `'Todo'`.

 Think for a moment what the appropriate predicate would be.

 That's right, it looks like this: